wgroeneveld/go-jamming/README.md

 This also saves the author picture/avatar locally - if present in the microformat.
 It does _not_ resize images, however, if it's bigger than 5 MB, it falls back to a default one.

+Publication dates are sanitized and stored in `published`.
+They should be formatted in ISO8601.
+See [RFC3339](https://www.ietf.org/rfc/rfc3339.txt).
+If that is not the case, go-jamming falls back to the moment the mention was received.

 #### 1.2 `GET /webmention/:domain/:token`

 Retrieves a JSON array with relevant webmentions stored for that domain.
 The token should match.
 See configuration to fiddle with it yourself.